-When considering whether to allow employees to work from home, business owners often wonder whether remote worker productivity will be sufficient to advance the company's goals.
+Now that so many businesses are allowing their employees to work from home, some business owners may be wondering whether remote worker productivity will be sufficient to advance the company's goals.
 With no supervisor physically present to ensure the work gets done, how can the company really be sure that its remote workers will be focused on the task at hand?
-Will the temptation be too great for them to end up just playing Xbox all day?
+Will the temptation be too great for them to end up just playing Animal Crossing all day?

-With telecommuting on the rise — Gallup recently estimated that 37 percent of American workers have now worked from home — some business leaders may be concerned about how to best address this growing trend while ensuring productivity doesn't take a hit.
+With distance working on the rise — Gallup estimated that 43% of American employees work remotely in some capacity — some business leaders may be concerned about how to best address this growing trend while ensuring productivity doesn't take a hit.
 Fortunately, statistical data indicates that remote workers can often be incredibly productive and satisfied at work, sometimes even more so than their in-office counterparts.
-Companies may be able to reap the benefits that work-from-home arrangements deliver for the four following reasons:
+Companies may be able to reap the benefits that work-from-home arrangements deliver for the four following reasons.

 1. Fewer Interruptions Mean Greater Focus

 Additionally, a flexible working environment and increased autonomy help workers optimize their productivity.
 Teleworkers may be able to arrange their tasks in a way they find most effective, cycling through their to-do lists with ease.
-Although it is true that telecommuting newbies working from home must contend with distractions in their environment and learn the ropes of working well in that setting, by and large, they are able to stay on top of their work and meet deadlines.
+Although it's true that telecommuting newbies working from home must contend with distractions in their environment and learn the ropes of working well in that setting, by and large, they're able to stay on top of their work and meet deadlines.

 2. Remote Workers Understand the Importance of Collaboration

 Remote worker productivity is typically highest in cases when both the supervisor and employee have a clear, shared understanding of what needs to get done and fewer check-ins are needed to keep the work moving.
-Interestingly, 92 percent of teleworkers say they are happy with the way they receive feedback from their supervisors, so it seems both remote workers and their bosses are communicating effectively in this setting and likely use a variety of tools to do so, from video conferencing to email.
+Interestingly, 92% of teleworkers say they're happy with the way they receive feedback from their supervisors.
+So it seems both remote workers and their bosses are communicating effectively in this setting and likely use a variety of tools to do so, from video conferencing to email.

 3. Remote Workers Feel More Valued at Work

-Teleworking may be a new frontier for some companies, but it's one that may offer significant promise in the form of greater productivity, increased job satisfaction, and more proactive communication among staff.
-Company decision-makers who have not yet explored the benefits of allowing their employees to work from home might find that it is not only worth their while, but also takes their business to a whole new level.
+Distance working may be a new frontier for some companies, but it's one that may offer significant promise in the form of greater productivity, increased job satisfaction, and more proactive communication among staff.
+Company decision-makers who haven't yet explored the benefits of allowing their employees to work from home might find that it's not only worth their while but also takes their business to a whole new level.